geopython/pycsw/docs/en/docs/installation.rst

   </Location>

 .. note::
   If you install pycsw in ``cgi-bin``, this should work as expected.
-The :ref:`tester <tester>` application must be moved to a normal location to serve static HTML documents.
+In this case, the :ref:`tester <tester>` application must be moved to a normal location to serve static HTML documents.

 .. _opensuse: